ethereum/go-ethereum/content/docs/developers/dapp-developer/native-bindings.md

 This contract can be pasted into a text file and saved as `Storage.sol`.

 The following code snippet shows how an ABI can be generated for `Storage.sol` using the Solidity compiler `solc`.

 ```shell
 solc --abi Storage.sol -o build
 ```

-The ABI can also be generated in other ways such as using the `compile` commands in development frameworks such as [Truffle][truffle-link], [Hardhat][hardhat-link] and [Brownie][brownie-link] or in the online IDE [Remix][remix-link].
+The ABI can also be generated in other ways such as using the `compile` commands in development frameworks such as [Truffle](https://trufflesuite.com/docs/truffle/), [Hardhat](https://hardhat.org/) and [Brownie](https://eth-brownie.readthedocs.io/en/stable/) or in the online IDE [Remix](https://remix.ethereum.org/).
 ABIs for existing verified contracts can be downloaded from [Etherscan](etherscan.io).

 The ABI for `Storage.sol` (`Storage.abi`) looks as follows: